-The Company is a wholly owned subsidiary of Lloyds Banking Group, forming part of its Insurance and Wealth Division.
-As a wholly owned subsidiary the Board ensures that the strategy, priorities, processes and practices of the Company are aligned where appropriate to those of Lloyds Banking Group, ensuring that its interests as the Company's shareholder are duly acknowledged.
-Further information in respect of the relationship of Lloyds Banking Group with its shareholders is included in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2021, available on the Lloyds Banking Group website.
+The Company is a wholly owned subsidiary of Lloyds Banking Group plc and, as such, the Board ensures that the strategy, priorities, processes, and practices of the Company are aligned where appropriate to those of Lloyds Banking Group, ensuring that its interests as the Company's shareholder are duly acknowledged.
+Further information in respect of the relationship of Lloyds Banking Group with its shareholders is included in the Strategic Report within the Lloyds Banking Group Annual Report and Accounts for 2022, available on the Lloyds Banking Group website.

-The relationship between the Board of the Company and the Board of Lloyds Banking Group is supported by at least one senior leader from Lloyds Banking Group serving as a Non-executive Director on the Insurance Board throughout all of 2021.
-A number of Lloyds Banking Group Independent Non-executive Directors were also welcomed as observers at meetings of the Insurance Board during 2021.
-The Board of the Company also welcomed that the Lloyds Banking Group Chair and the Lloyds Banking Group Chief Executive Officer (who was appointed to that role in August 2021) both took part in some Board discussions during 2021 and debate included ways to optimise the relationship between the two Boards.
+The relationship between the Board of the Company and the Board of Lloyds Banking Group is supported by at least one senior leader from Lloyds Banking Group serving as a Non-executive Director on the Insurance Board throughout 2022.
+An Independent Non-executive Director of Lloyds Banking Group plc was also welcomed as an attendee at one of the meetings of the Board during 2022.
+The Board of the Company also welcomed the Chief Executive Officer of Lloyds Banking Group joining one of its meetings during 2022, for a roundtable discussion of Group Strategy and the role of Insurance, Pensions & Investments within it.
+During 2022 a meeting of the Directors of the Company was held with the directors of fellow subsidiary company Lloyds Bank Commercial Markets plc and the Board of the ultimate shareholder, Lloyds Banking Group plc.